benchiverton/GingerbreadAI/README.md

 C# libraries that allow you to model the following neural networks:

 * Fully Connected (Dense) Neural Networks
-* Convolutional Neural Networks (1D, 2D w/ filtering)
+* Convolutional Neural Networks (1D w/ filtering, 2D w/ filtering)

 There are also deep learning algorithms that support the training of these networks via backpropagation with smoothing/momentum.